Concrete grinding for beginners

 Proper Techniques for Resurfacing Concrete

-After grinding, the surface may still show imperfections.
+After grinding, inspect the surface for any remaining imperfections.
 If rebar is exposed, you may need to cut and patch it.
-Additionally, if the concrete appears damaged, further patching and resurfacing may be necessary to maintain its integrity.
+Additionally, if concrete appears damaged, further patching and resurfacing might be necessary to maintain its integrity.

 Polishing serves as an effective alternative to recoating a floor.
 The sealer not only enhances the floor’s appearance and makes cleaning easier but also extends its lifespan.
 Applying a sealer after grinding improves aesthetics while providing protection against stains, spills, and wear, ultimately helping the concrete last longer.